MarufAlAslam/MarufAlAslam/README.md

 ### 🐼 About Me :

 It's Me, Maruf Here.
-I'm a Frontend Web Developer and currently working with HTML, CSS, Bootstrap, Tailwind, SCSS, jQuery, Vanilla.js, PHP, MySQL and some other web development Technologies.
-I just love to design website and most of the time I design website templates for my clients (Fiverr).
+I'm a Full-Stack Web Developer and currently working with HTML, CSS, Bootstrap, Tailwind, React.Js, Node.Js, Express.Js, MongoDB,  SCSS, jQuery, Vanilla.js, PHP, MySQL and some other web development Technologies.
+I just love to develop websites and most of the time I design website templates for my clients (Fiverr).
 It gives me joy and in my leisure time I love to learn new things regularly.

 Till Now, I've completed more than 500 projects and most of them are frontend templates of websites.
 I have over 100 international clients who are super satisfied with my work and they came back regularly with new and challenging tasks for me.

-Currently, I'm learning Fullstack web development (MERN) because I'll love to build my future career in web development field.
+Currently, I'm Developing my skill on Fullstack web development (MERN) because I'll love to build my future career in web development field.
 As I'm a quick learner, I believe it won't take longer to be a full-stack web developer.

 <br>